These tips are by no means the only way to produce a tape, but it is the method I've used with good results.

 I have since printed my turret tape onto overhead projector film using a laser printer.
 This is a water proof solution, but the printed surface can be scratched off if you're not careful.

-cheap 100 yard tape measure from Harbor Freight.
+Yardage Tape There is no quick way to calibrated a yardage tape.
+It's going to take some work on your part.
+This is what I ended up to doing for my BSA 10-50x60 scope and six inch wheel combination that worked quite well.
+I first mounted my scope to a camera tripod to keep it steady.
+I bought a cheap 100 yard tape measure from Harbor Freight.
 Now I just kept moving back one yard at a time, focusing on a tree, and marking a line on the strip of paper I had taped to the sidewheel.
 I did this out to 60 yards.

+At this point, you can transfer your marks to a more permanent solution and call it done.
 I however measured the distance from my 15 yard line to all the rest of the lines using a caliper and then plotted the data using Excel.
 The resulting curve should be smooth, but it's amazing how well your eye can see abborations to the line.
 Points that were obviously out of wack I manually moved on the graph.
 Excel automatically updates the value associated with the point.
-I took that new measurements and entered them into my
+I took that new measurements and entered them into my ScopeKnob software to print out the yardage tape.
+I used the same laminating technique as with the elevation turrets outlined above.
+I made the tape a little narrower than the wheel so that when I put more cellophane over the lamintated tape, the edges would get stuck down.

 I laminated the yardage tape the same way I did the turret tape.
 The tape was cut smaller than the width of the wheel so that when I taped it down, I had a 1/16" edge of tape going over the one side to hold it down.